Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

    Continue on to step 4.

    b.
-If none of the Speaker's suggested time slots work for the Host and/or Moderator, the LC reaches out to the Speaker to ask for additional time slot options or to postpone the Brownbag until a later date:
+If none of the Speaker's suggested time slots work for the Host and/or Moderator, the LC reaches out to the Speaker to ask for additional time slot options or to postpone the Lunch & Learn until a later date:

    [LINK NEW TIME SLOTS EMAIL TEMPLATE] <!-- TODO -->

    Go back to Step 1.
 Iterate these steps until a time slot is agreed upon.

-4. The LC adds the Brownbag event to the Virtual Coffee Google calendar and invites the Moderator, the Host, and the Speaker to that event.
+4. The LC adds the Lunch & Learn event to the Virtual Coffee Google calendar and invites the Moderator, the Host, and the Speaker to that event.
-5. The Host adds the Brownbag event on [meetingplace.io](https://meetingplace.io/virtual-coffee/events).
+5. The Host adds the Lunch & Learn event on [meetingplace.io](https://meetingplace.io/virtual-coffee/events).

-### Populating the New Brownbag Issue
+### Populating the New Lunch & Learn Issue

-Once the Brownbag is confirmed and scheduled, the DW checks the information received via the Brownbag request form against the automatically generated issue and adjusts where necessary.
-Then, the DW assigns the Moderator to the Brownbag issue.
+Once the Lunch & Learn is confirmed and scheduled, the DW checks the information received via the Lunch & Learn request form against the automatically generated issue and adjusts where necessary.
+Then, the DW assigns the Moderator to the Lunch & Learn issue.
 The Moderator is responsible for collecting any missing information, making further issue adjustments, and moving the issue card through the project board.

-## Pre-Brownbag Timeline
+## Pre-Lunch & Learn Timeline

-### Confirmation Through the Day Before the Brownbag
+### Confirmation Through the Day Before the Lunch & Learn

-- Marketing adds the Brownbag to the monthly newsletter.
+- Marketing adds the Lunch & Learn to the monthly newsletter.
-- Marketing schedules announcements about the Brownbag to go out on Slack/social media.
+- Marketing schedules announcements about the Lunch & Learn to go out on Slack/social media.
-- Marketing adds the Brownbag to the Tuesday/Thursday announcement script.
+- Marketing adds the Lunch & Learn to the Tuesday/Thursday announcement script.
 - The Host sets up recordable Zoom meeting with the preferred display settings (if applicable).
-- The LC does a check-in with the Speaker 24—72 hours prior to the Brownbag.
+- The LC does a check-in with the Speaker 24—72 hours prior to the Lunch & Learn.
 - The LC lets the Speaker know that the Moderator will watch the chat and voice any questions that come through.
-- The LC requests the Speaker's slides 24 hours prior to the Brownbag (if applicable).
+- The LC requests the Speaker's slides 24 hours prior to the Lunch & Learn (if applicable).

-### Day of the Brownbag
+### Day of the Lunch & Learn

-- The LC does a second check-in with the Speaker the morning of the Brownbag.
+- The LC does a second check-in with the Speaker the morning of the Lunch & Learn.
 - The LC posts the Zoom link to the event approximately 1 hour before the start time.

 ## During the Session